 These topics are addressed through strong collaborations between the applied mathematicians and the climate and operational community (Meteo-France, Ifremer, SHOM, Mercator-Ocean, LMD, and LOCEAN).
-Our work on ocean-atmosphere coupling has steadily matured over the last few years and has reached a point where it triggered interest from the physicists.
-Through the funding of the the projects ANR COCOA (started in January 2017, PI: E. Blayo) and SHOM 19CP07 (started in January 2020, PI: F. Lemarié), Airsea team members play a major role in the structuration of a multi-disciplinary scientific community working on ocean-atmosphere coupling spanning a broad range from mathematical theory to practical implementations in climate and operational models.
-An expected outcome of those projects should be the design of a benchmark suite of idealized coupled test cases representative of known issues in coupled models.
-Such idealized test cases should motivate further collaborations at an international level.
-In this context, a single-column version of the CNRM climate models has been designed and several coupling algorithms have been implemented (work done by S. Valcke, CERFACS).
-This model will be used to illustrate the relevance of our theoretical work in a semi-realistic context.
+Our work on ocean-atmosphere coupling has steadily matured over the last few years and has reached a point where it triggers interest from the physicists.
+Through the funding of the projects ANR COCOA (2017-2021, PI: E. Blayo) and SHOM 19CP07 (2020-2024, PI: F. Lemarié), Airsea team members play a major role in the structuration of a multi-disciplinary scientific community working on ocean-atmosphere coupling spanning a broad range from mathematical theory to practical implementations in climate and operational models.